The High-Impact Talent Roundtable

 Because the challenge of developing high-impact talent is systemic, many of the solutions will require collaboration across the high-impact talent ecosystem.
 Therefore, the Roundtable will include employers, post-secondary educators, policymakers and students in higher education.
 The meeting will be a hands-on working session.
 All participants will roll up their sleeves, collaborate and contribute their expertise to the challenge of developing high-impact talent.

 The Roundtable program will be interactive and focus on thought-provoking panels and small group discussions.
-As part of our discussions we will explore four radical proposals included in Stanford 2025 - An exploration of undergraduate experiences in the future.
-These include: (a) Open Loop University; (b) Paced Education; (c) Axis Flip; (d) Purpose Learning and how they could contribute to developing high-impact talent.
+As part of our discussions we will explore four radical proposals included in Stanford 2025 - An exploration of undergraduate experiences in the future, and how they could contribute to developing high-impact talent.
+These include:

 Panel 1: The Future is Agile.
 Should it be for Higher Education?